webedia-dev/pepperboard/README.md

     * --dashboards=|-d : comma separated values of dashboards.
     * --threads=|-t : comma separated values of threads count to be used (must be greater than 0).
 Prefix the number by "f" if you want more threads than CPU cores count.
     * --grains=|-g : comma separated values of grains to be used with the mgrains dashboard.
 This argument implies "-d 'mgrains'".
+    * --dellapikey=|-a : Dell API key used by the dellwarranty dashboard.
+This argument implies "-d 'mgrains'".
     * --list|-l : List available dashboards.
   * List available dashboards :```pepperboard -l```
     * Example output :
     ```
+    dellwarranty
     highstates
     upgrades
     mgrains